nrfconnect/sdk-nrf/applications/nrf5340_audio/doc/firmware_architecture.rst

 Communication between modules
 =============================

 Communication between modules is primarily done through Zephyr's :ref:`zephyr:zbus` to make sure that there are as few dependencies as possible.
-Each of the buses used by the applications has their message structures described in :file:`nrf5340_audio_common.h`.
+Each of the buses used by the applications has their message structures described in :file:`zbus_common.h`.

 .. _nrf53_audio_app_overview_architecture_usb: